 Backpackers and party lovers flock to Phuket for the legendary nightlife.
 Patong Beach is at the heart of the party with beach bars and nightclubs open all night, so you can dance until the sun comes up.
 Bangla Road comes alive after dark with the street filling up with pedestrians and entertainment.
 Rat-U-Thit Road and Beach Road are other alternatives for a change of scene.

 Chiang Mai, on the other hand, takes things at a slightly different pace.
 But that’s not to say you won’t find nightlife here.
-You’ll need to head to the old city inside the 4 gates; Loy Kroh Road has several bars and the famous Night Bazaar by the river.
+You’ll need to head to the Old City inside the four gates.
+Loy Kroh Road has several bars and the famous Night Bazaar by the river also pumps.
 Outside the Old City are upscale restaurants and fancy bars, offering a different kind of experience.
+Trendy Nimmanhaemin is now the main place there, offering hipster bars and clubs that go on late.

 Chiang Mai or Phuket: Things to do